-This is based on the concept of Dependent events, where the probability that an event B takes place will depend on whether another event A has or has not taken place
+The concept of conditional probability is based on the concept of dependent events, where the probability that an event B takes place will depend on whether another event A has or has not taken place.

 The conditional probability of an event B, given the event A; denoted by P(B/A) is defined as

 P(B/A) = P(A ∩ B)/P(A) where P(A) ≠ 0

 Here, P(A ∩ B) is the joint probability of A and B, or the probability of both A and B together.